 - Socks – don’t be one of those people with bare feet on a plane, just don’t!
 Feel free to have a look at compression socks if you fly a lot.
 They increase circulation and will help reduce swelling and deep vein thrombosis (DVT).

 - An extra layer – cabins tend to get really cold or really hot, but never quite the right temperature.
 Especially on red-eye flights, you’ll want to have some additional layer to keep you from getting too cold to sleep!

 Tip 9: Choose the right seat

+The second to last tip on how to survive a long haul flight but it’s an important one!
 While all seats in economy class tend to look the same, some are better than others: some will have more legroom, others will have limited recline, and some might be a little less wide because your tray table is in your armrest.
 Of course there’s always the proximity to the lavatories and crying babies.
 If you’re 2 meters tall, you might want to check for a seat with more legroom and if you really want to sleep during the flight it’s better to stay away from the noisy galley.
 A helpful tool to check seat maps is SeatGuru where you just fill in your flight number and date of travel and it shows you specifics about every seat and which ones are better than others.

 Tip 10: Upgrade

 Probably the best tip of how to survive a long haul flight.
 If you want to have a more pleasant flight and actually get some good sleep, upgrade to business class (or first).
 You can use miles, cash or even get lucky and hope the airline oversold in economy and has to upgrade some people to business.
 It makes long-haul flying so much more pleasant :-).